triflicacid/c-vm/README.md

 ### TODO
 - Print to STDOUT (using memory mapping to map characters?)
+- Opcode documentation? (explained in `opcodes.h` - maybe write a more general overview?)
 - Basic assembly script and assembler

 ## Goal